ualberta-smr/Android-Update-Analysis/README.md

 # Android Update Analysis
 A project for comparing changes between Android's proprietary updates and other independently modified versions of it, such as the OS distributed by phone vendors or community-based variants.

+The master branch contains the latest changes.
+You can check out the [code used for our MSR '18](https://github.com/ualberta-smr/Android-Update-Analysis/tree/msr-2018-submission) submission.

 ## How to run
 Running the code from scratch involves multiple steps.